 Note that those options are only available for ELF systems.

 So one might say that they want the new ELF features, even if they probably have no idea what they are used for (in fact, they are only internal symbols used by the linker and the loader, nothing more, nothing less).
 This will categorise those people together with people adding enable-new-dtags to their LDFLAGS.

 But here enters the part that make the whole thing completely stupid: Gentoo’s binutils are patched to force the new dtags generation!
 Unless you pass the disable-new-dtags flag, binaries created with our binutils will always use the new dtags.

-So to summarise: -Wl,–as-needed is better passed via LDFLAGS, as that way we can handle it in ebuilds. -Wl,–enable-new-dtags is pointless, useless and a stupid idea do pass (makes you look like a moron to developers’ and power users’ eyes). kdenewldflags is the pointless hack ever, and anybody using it should be ashamed of himself (half-joking, just half, really).
+-Wl,--enable-new-dtags is pointless, useless and a stupid idea do pass (makes you look like a moron to developers’ and power users’ eyes). kdenewldflags is the pointless hack ever, and anybody using it should be ashamed of themself (half-joking, just half, really).

 So please, do me a favour, stop using that stuff, don’t think that we in KDE herd are silly developers that tries to hinder innovation.
 We know when it’s time for something, and it will never be time for kdenewldflags.